 The sense of belonging to something beyond yourself.
 This factor is clear throughout many of our employee engagement surveys.
 Quite often, one of the highest-scoring questions on the engagement survey is related to a version of the following question: “I like the people I work with.”
 Employees need to feel a connection to those around them.
 Similarly, my connection to the organization—whether or not I feel a part of the organization—will often dictate my level of commitment.

-Notice that the above “ENGAGEMENT MAGIC®” is not something tied to adding more expense.
-Employee engagement is not based on a transactional relationship.
-While both the employee and the employer have a role in engagement, it is not dependent upon a number of transactions; it involves discretionary effort—a choice—not an obligation or debt repayment.
+It’s important to note that the keys to employee engagement are not tied to adding more expense and it’s not based on a transactional relationship.
+While both the employee and the employer have a role in engagement, it involves discretionary effort and choice, not obligation or debt repayment.